 The next stop on the tour will be Sinn Fein press office, which is the site of the iconic Bobby Sands mural.
 You will hear about the history of the Irish hunger strike in the Maze Prison in 1981.

 The final stop will be the International Wall, where you will see a variety of different murals.
 The murals have a general theme of ‘highlighting oppression’ – from the race riots in America in 1969 to current events in Palestine.

-See one of our drivers in the following Youtube video made by a tourist filming a documentary.
+Watch one of our drivers in the following Youtube video, made by a tourist filming a documentary.
 Here you can see what it’s like to experience the Cab Tours Belfast Black Taxi Mural Tour.

 Helena - Tripadvisor

 Absolute Must!
 We did many things in Belfast and this was by far my favourite.
 The history of the troubles was way more than a history book every told.
 We had Isaac giving us the tour and the amount of knowledge he had, along with his friendly and welcoming manner, made it all the more enjoyable!
 Amazing tour, would highly recommend!

 Great tour would really recommend as it gave a good insight into the troubles and more giving us a really good understanding of what went on.
 Pody our tour guide was really friendly and knowledgeable making the experience even more memorable